Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 - If we're behind schedule by week X, we reduce the scope of the game, then repeat.
 - By the end of the contest, we are certified to have the best product possible.

-While other teams had a game playable by the first week, our usually starts to come together in the last few days as we connect glue everything that was worked on.
+While other teams had a game playable by the first week, our usually starts to come together in the last few days as we finish glueing everything.

-We came up with <b>Deathcard</b>, our biggest and project to date.
+We came up with <b>Deathcard</b>, our biggest project to date.
 I'm really surprised with the result and I'm not afraid to say it's the most advanced game that's ever existed on s&box so far.

 Truly everything was made by us in the month we were given.
 From the huge animgraphs, to the extensive animations and models.
 From the voxel worlds, tools, and editor, to the giant dungeon generation, rooms, and custom 3D A* navigation.
-Music, sounds, art, I could go on...
+Music, sounds, NPCs, art, UI, shaders, I could go on and on...

 Anyways, we got 2nd place in the contest.